Kuyantsev-VP/FuzzyPrediction/README.md

 # FuzzyPrediction
-Repo for masters's degree dissertation
+Algorithm for defuzzyfication of fuzzy graph.